CH32XK - Hob CANDY - Free user manual and instructions

 - The appliance must be housed in heat-resistant units.

-- Do not install the appliance near inammable materials (eg. curtains).
-WARNING!
 When correctly installed, your product meets all safety requirements laid down for this type of product category.
 However special care should be taken around the underneath of the appliance as this area is not designed or intended to be touched and may contain sharp or rough edges, that may cause injury.
-Advice for the installer99 Fig. 1.2 INSTALLATION

-Some models only: Before installing the cooktop, remove the protective lm.
-These cooking hobs are designed to be embedded into kitchen xtures measuring 600 mm in depth and from 30 to 40 mm thick.
-In order to install the cooker top into the kitchen xture, a hole with the dimensions shown in g.
-1.1 has to be made, keeping in consideration the following:
+In order to install the cooker top into the kitchen fixture, a hole with the dimensions shown in fig. 1.1 has to be made, keeping in consideration the following:

 - the coatings of the walls of the unit or appliances near the cooktop must be heat resistant.
-Do not instal the appliance near inammable materials (eg. curtains).

 - Stretch gasket "D" over the edge of the hole made, being careful to overlay the junction edges.

-- Turn the cooktop over and put tabs “A” (g.
-1.3) into the mountings, only tighten screws “B” a few turns.
-Make sure that the tabs are mounted correctly as shown in the gure 1.4.
+Make sure that the tabs are mounted correctly as shown in the figure 1.4.
 Turn the tabs so that the cooktop can be put into the hole.

 - Put the cooktop into the hole cut into the unit and position it correctly.

-- Put tabs “A” into place, tooth “C” of the tabs should go into the hole.
+Put tabs "A" into place, tooth "C" of the tabs should go into the hole. - Tighten screws "B" until the cooktop is completely secured.

-- Using a sharp tool cut o the part of gasket “D” which protrudes from the cooktop.
-Take care not to damage the benchtop.
+Using a sharp tool cut off the part of gasket "D" which protrudes from the cooktop.

-- The appliance must be connected to the mains checking that the voltage corresponds to the value given in the rating plate and that the electrical cable sections can withstand the load specied on the plate.
+- The appliance must be connected to the mains checking that the voltage corresponds to the value given in the rating plate and that the electrical cable sections can withstand the load specified on the plate.

 - The plug must be connected to an outlet connected to the grounding unit in conformity to security norms.

-- If the appliance is to be connected directly to the mains, it must be placed with an omnipolar switch with minimum opening between the contacts of 3 mm between the appliance and the mains
+- If the appliance is to be connected directly to the mains, it must be placed with an omnipolar switch with minimum opening between the contacts of 3mm between the appliance and the mains

 - Once the appliance has been installed, the power switch or power plug must always be in a accessible position.